maoberlehner/vue-lazy-hydration/README.md

 > Lazy hydration of server-side rendered Vue.js components.

-## WARNING: Beta stage

-This plugin is currently in an early beta stage.
-Although everything seems to work fine in combination with the applications I tested it with, there might be certain cases I haven't considered.
-I'd be very happy if you test it with your own projects and report back if it works for you.

-**Use at your own risk.**

 ## Motivation

 `vue-lazy-hydration` is a renderless Vue.js component to **improve Estimated Input Latency and Time to Interactive** of server-side rendered Vue.js applications.
 This can be achieved **by using lazy hydration to delay the hydration of pre-rendered HTML**.